jtcomo7@gmail.com 917.923.2856

 He has been a Chancellor’s Access to Excellence honoree and a Salvatori Fellow with the Heritage Foundation and is a member of the International Spanish Honor Society.
 At York College his commitment to outstanding teaching has been recognized by students with a number of awards, notably from the York College Alumni Association and the York college Male Initiative Program.

-• – Fr.
-John Morrison, To Love Another Person: Spiritual Journey Through ‘Les Miserables.
+- – Fr.
+John Morrison, To Love Another Person: A Spiritual Journey Through ‘Les Miserables.

 Here is his latest book on C. S. Lewis: